tecnomod-um/oquare-metrics/README.md

 * Robust tool for ontology metrics, based of OQuaRE framework for ontology quality evaluation
 * Easy to configure and use on both existing and new pipelines
 * Compatible with Docker
-* Set of different reports, showcasing different aspects of the quality of each ontology
+* Set of different plots and graphs, showcasing different aspects of the quality of each ontology and how modifications affects them
-* Visual representation of how modifications done to an ontology affect the quality of that ontology.
 * Multiple ontology source folders
 * Two different ontology reasoners for ontology metrics calculation (ELK and HermiT)
 * Possibility to ignore certain files that might not want to be parsed